nik-kor/blog/tech/docker-and-bad-dns-2016-05-15.md

 We were thinking about some caches or history of requests but didn't find anything in docs or in code about it.

-The next thing we did was turn (not ing) on debug logging for docker daemon.
+The next thing we did was turn on debug logging for docker daemon.
 That is simple in RHEL like:

 ```
 vi  /etc/sysconfig/docker